 Ceramic filled Resin

 Ceramic filled resin (SLA/DLP) produces parts with very high stiffness and higher detail than Tough or Durable resin.
-Good temperature resistance.Print with this material
+Good temperature resistance.Get instant quote

 Digital ABS (Material Jetting) mimics the properties of ABS and produces stiff, rigid parts for engineering applications.
-Greater detail than Tough Resin (SLA).Print with this material
+Greater detail than Tough Resin (SLA).Get instant quote

 FDM High stiffness MaterialsFDM is the most widely available 3D printing process, mainly used for low-cost prototyping and design verification with very fast turn around times.

 Carbon-fiber reinforced Nylon

 Carbon-fibre reinforced Nylon (FDM) contains continuous carbon fibers that give extremely high stiffness and strength-to-weight ratio comparable to metal.Get instant quote